Salsa de Aguacate con Crema

 How to Remove Avocado Pits

 Avocados have large pits that need to be removed.
-The most common method for removing the pit is to use a kitchen knife cut all the way around the avocado lengthwise then twist the two halves of the avocado until one side pops off.
-Then holding the side of the avocado with the pit in the palm of your hand with the pit facing up hit the pit with the sharp side of the knife blade to embed the knife in the pit.
-Twist the knife sideways and the pit will pop out.
+The most common method is to use a kitchen knife to cut all the way around the avocado lengthwise, then twist the two halves until one side pops off.

 Provecho!